Near-future discovery of the diffuse flux of ultra-high-energy cosmic neutrinos: Diffuse flux discovery potential

 At longer exposure times, \figu{bayes_factor_hard} shows that the Bayes factor grows more slowly.
 There, the growth rate is dominated by the large difference in integrated event rate induced by the signal and by the background; see Table~\ref{tab:event_rates_binned}.
 At large exposure times, the posterior distributions, Eqs.~(\ref{equ:posterior_s_bg}) and (\ref{equ:posterior_bg}), become narrow due to the lessening of the impact of random statistical fluctuations.
 As a result, the Bayes factor, \equ{bayes_s_bg}, is dominated by the peak value of the posteriors.
 The event rate, $N_{{\rm obs}, ij}$, grows linearly with time for all flux models; see \equ{spectrum_true}.
 Therefore, the logarithm of the likelihood function, \equ{likelihood_partial_s_bg}, also grows linearly with time, and so does the logarithm of the discovery Bayes factor, \equ{bayes_s_bg}, as seen in \figu{bayes_factor_hard}.
 (For flux model 12, this growth regime is reached beyond 20~years, so it is not seen in \figu{bayes_factor_hard}.)

 Figure~\ref{fig:bayes_binning} illustrates the roles that binning events in reconstructed energy and direction have on the UHE neutrino flux discovery potential.
-We defer the discussion of the impact of the prior on the $\nu N$ cross section, $f_\sigma$, to Section~\ref{sec:discovery_results_impact_cross_section}, and focus here only on the results in \figu{bayes_binning} obtained under our conservative baseline choice of a flat prior on it.
 Binning in energy allows our statistical analysis to distinguish between the energy distributions of events induced by the UHE neutrino flux model {\it vs.}~events induced by the atmospheric muon background---which are concentrated at low energies---and by the UHE tail of the IceCube high-energy neutrino flux---when it has a low cut-off energy, $E_{\nu, {\rm cut}}^{\rm HE}$, compared to the energy at which the UHE neutrino flux model 3--12 peaks.
 Binning in direction allows our statistical analysis to break the innate degeneracy between neutrino flux and cross section described in Section~\ref{sec:propagation} and, by doing so, to claim a higher evidence for the discovery of the UHE neutrino flux model 3--12.
 This is especially true when using a flat prior on the cross section, \ie, when there is little to no knowledge of the cross section and, thus, a larger degeneracy with the neutrino flux; see Section~\ref{sec:discovery_results_impact_cross_section}.